CSCD01/team_04-project/deliverable/4/testing.md

 xerrors = np.array([0.1] * 6)
 yerrors = np.array([0.1] * 6)

-# Change the third x error bar to be nan and
+# Change the third x errorbar to be nan and
-# Change the fifth y error bar to be inf
+# Change the fifth y errorbar to be inf
 xerrors[2] = np.nan
 yerrors[4] = np.inf

 # Initializes a figure
 plt.figure()

-# Plots error bars in the line and color them purple
+# Plots errorbars in the line and color them purple
 plt.errorbar(x, y, xerr=xerrors, yerr=yerrors, ecolor='purple')

 # Display the graph